lightsociologist/ess_landscape/README.md

 reflects values consistent with the current political economic order.
 We conclude by highlighting the implications of these findings for the field of environmental social science.

 The analysis is done exclusively in R. All code to reproduce the analysis is available in the `scripts` subdirectory.
-Data that does not reproduce third-party data is available in the `data` repository.
+Data that does not reproduce third-party data are available in the `data` subdirectory.
 Most of the analysis can be replicated with these data.